hema2781/Movie-Series-Subtitle-Sentiment-Global-Audience-Engagement/README.md

 - IMDb for subtitle sources.
 - Power BI for data visualization tools.
 - Python libraries for text processing and web scraping.

+## Conclusion
+The Movie Subtitle Scraping & Power BI Dashboard project successfully extracts subtitle data and transforms it into meaningful insights.
 .